Wooooov/Wooooov.github.io/content/en/posts/presentation sharing-how to make slides.md

   - every slide has a heading (just a simple sentence).
   - limit text blocks to no more than 2 lines.
   - be generous with empty space.
   - include a simple image on every slide.
-- a ideal PPT contains:
-  - a simple statemnet at the top
-  - a simple visual
-  - what you as a speaker are saying
-  - (make the same content be delivered through three channels at the same time)
 - style:
   - each slide makes just one or two points
-  - a simple rule: "If you're not going to take the time to explain it, get rid of it"
   - avoid fancy transitions between slides (if it will help you to deliver your content, it may make sence)
   - don't drown the audience with data

+### simple rule
+  - "If you're not going to take the time to explain it, get rid of it"
   - less is more, just get feedback from practice and colleagues to make sure you are not overwhelming people with too much contents